Estimated reading time: 13 minutes

 - Weed allergy

-The skin allergy test is uncomfortable for anyone having the procedure done, especially if there is a reaction.
+The skin allergy test is uncomfortable for anyone undergoing the procedure, especially if there is a reaction.

 All she would describe is that she wanted the testing to be over and the itching to stop.

-A good portion of her arm had allergy trails but what was most distinctive was ragweed and grass allergy.
+A good portion of her arm had allergy trails, but what was most distinctive was her ragweed and grass allergy.

-What shocked her was the number of environmental allergies she had with ragweed was the highest.
+What shocked her was the number of environmental allergies she had with ragweed, which was the highest.

-Over the years, she’s had both cats and dogs in her life, and they proved to be no issue with her.
+Over the years, she’s had cats and dogs, and they proved to be no issue.

-We also think he was bored because he couldn’t see friends and ended up playing alone.
+We also think he was bored because he couldn’t see friends and played alone.

 The things we do for our children to make them happy.